 The packet of information includes brochures provided by each case management provider.
 Applicants from nursing facilities will receive this information through the Money Follows the Person Options Counselors.
-The AAAs and additional providers identified through the competitive solicitation are also responsible for providing required information to participants/enrollees.

-Enrollees assigned to a case management provider that is being terminated will be notified by mail and contacted by telephone to notify them of the change in provider status.
-Prior to termination enrollees will have the opportunity to choose a new case management provider.
-If the enrollee does not select a new provider one will be automatically assigned to them.
+The AAAs and additional providers identified through the competitive solicitation are also responsible for providing required information to applicants/participants.
+Applicant/participants assigned to a case management provider that is being terminated will be notified by mail and contacted by telephone to notify them of the change in provider status.
+Prior to termination, participants will have the opportunity to choose a new case management provider.
+If the participant does not select a new provider, one will be automatically assigned to him/her.

-B. Individuals with Special Needs.
+Individuals with Special Needs: